Frequently Asked Questions

 Do you require players to get certain color helmets, gloves, pants, etc.?

 We recommend white helmets for all levels, as this is required as part our travel uniform requirements.
 If your player ends up playing for our Central States team, they will be required to coordinate equipment.
+For the Mite level, we ask that players wear navy blue (not royal blue) pants.

 Where can I buy warm-ups and other spirit gear?